Python caught in Florida is chief suspect in mystery of missing cats

 “But they kept disappearing over a matter of months,” Dinola said.

-On Friday, Dinola said she spotted the python wrapped around a neighbor’s cat.
+On Friday, Dinola said she spotted the python wrapped around a neighbour’s cat.

 An officer familiar with snakes believes the python was let loose by a pet owner well before it reached its current size, a typical scenario.
 State wildlife officials were looking for the snake's owner, said Frank Sabol, a spokesman for the Port St. Lucie police department.